 At Janssen Veterinary Clinic, we integrate the latest conventional Western medicine treatments and integrate them with other complementary therapies to treat the whole animal and provide the best possible outcomes for our patients.
 If your pet is experiencing back pain, reduced range of motion or stiffness in joints, poor performance without obvious lameness, or has a problem that has not responded to other conventional techniques, then animal chiropractic may be of benefit.

-*Note: To legally perform chiropractic care on animals in the state of Indiana, a person must be either a Doctor of Veterinary Medicine (DVM) or a Doctor of Chiropractic (DC) who has successfully completed training at a recognized animal chiropractic program and be certified by the AVCA (American Veterinary Chiropractic Association), the IVCA (International Veterinary Chiropractic Association) or the College of Animal Chiropractors (CoAC).
+*Note: To legally perform chiropractic care on animals in the state of Indiana, the treatment must be provided by a Certified Animal Chiropractor.
+This requires that the provider be either a Doctor of Veterinary Medicine (DVM) or a Doctor of Chiropractic (DC) who has successfully completed training at a recognized animal chiropractic program and been certified by the AVCA (American Veterinary Chiropractic Association), the IVCA (International Veterinary Chiropractic Association) or the College of Animal Chiropractors (CoAC).